 Go into your quarterly view and scan through each one to find the day that stands above the rest for the metric you’re interested in.

-Use the percentage and pulse views to see your time in a different way
+Use the percentage view to see your time in a different way

-Let’s zoom in for a second and look at how we spent an average day this year.
-Each report has a ‘time of day’ view that shows an aggregate rollup of all time for that activity for each hour of the day.
+Each report has a “time of day” view that shows an aggregate roll-up of all time for that activity for each hour of the day.

 Goals are fun to look at in the yearly or quarterly views because you get to see some impressively big numbers of things you were working towards.

 Setting small goals and sticking to them is an effective way to make changes.
-This year, I set a small goal of writing for a half hour a day.
-Doesn’t seem like much, but realizing that I’ve written 197 hours so far in 2017 feels amazing!
+This year, I set a small goal of spending less than half an hour on email a day.
+And I made it 289 times this year!